-To be clear, had the defendant personally engaged in violence or destruction, she would be facing additional charges and/or penalties associated with that conduct.
+To be clear, had the defendant personally engaged in violence or destruction, he would be facing additional charges and/or penalties associated with that conduct.
 The absence of violent or destructive acts on the part of the defendant is therefore not a mitigating factor in misdemeanor cases, nor does it meaningfully distinguish the defendant from most other misdemeanor defendants.

-Pettit and Burress were in the crowd that first met the metal barriers on the east-side of the U.S. Capitol building.
+Burress and Pettit were in the crowd that first met the metal barriers on the east-side of the U.S. Capitol building.
 Although the video does not show them engaging U.S. Capitol Police directly, they were present when other rioters did.
-The two videos, cited above, show Pettit and Burress close to individuals who used bullhorns to incite the crowd's engagement of police and chastise members of the crowd who would not move forward as Pettit and Burress had already done.
-Pettit admittedly watched officers struggle to maintain the barriers and watched as rioters tore down the metal barriers and passed them through the crowd.
-Burress and Pettit went even further and helped the effort to breach the U.S. Capitol security barriers by grabbing a barrier that had been passed back to their location and struggling against others to pull it further into the crowd.
-They won this struggle through arguing and yanking, and contributed to the breach of the east-side.
-Clearly, Pettit and Burress understood that U.S. Capitol Police were trying to keep the closed area secure and understood they could not go further and enter the U.S. Capitol building.
+The two videos, cited above, show Burress and Pettit close to individuals who used bullhorns to incite the crowd's engagement of police and chastise members of the crowd who would not move forward as Pettit and Burress had already done.
+Pettit admittedly watched officers struggle to maintain the barriers and watched as rioters took barriers and passed them through the crowd.
+Burress and Pettit went even further and helped by grabbing security barrier and pulling if further into the crowd.
+They won this struggle through arguing and yanking and contributed to the breach of the east-side.
+Clearly, Burress and Pettit understood that U.S. Capitol Police were trying to keep the closed area secure and understood they could not go further and enter the U.S. Capitol building.

 Pettit' and Burress' suggestion that they were somehow pushed into the U.S. Capitol building lacks credibility.
-First, they watched the perimeter barriers being breached and listened as rioters advocated for the "storming" of the U.S. Capitol building.
-Second, they passed signs of a forced entry the moment they went into the U.S. Capitol building.
+First, they watched the perimeter barriers being breached and listened as rioters advocated for the storming of the U.S. Capitol building.
+Second, they passed signs of a forced-entry when they entered the U.S. Capitol building.
 They smelled tear gas, walked past broken windows and into sounding alarms.
-In her interview, Pettit acknowledged that she knew she should not be there and both have acknowledged that that they knew they "did not have permission to enter the building" and demonstrate.
-ECF Nos.
-33 p.
-4, 35 p.
-4. Pettit recognized this, telling agents that she deleted at least one Facebook post from January 6, 2021.
 Accordingly, the nature and the circumstances of this offense establish the need for a sentence of incarceration and probation in this matter.